 There will be no minimum redemption criterion.
 The Redemption / Switch- out would be permitted to the extent of credit balance in the Unit holder's account of the Plan(s) / Option(s) of the Scheme (subject to release of pledge / lien or other encumbrances).
 The Redemption / Switch-out request can be made by specifying the rupee amount or by specifying the number of Units of the respective Plan(s) / Option(s) to be redeemed.
-In case a Redemption / Switch-out request received is for both, a specified rupee amount and a specified number of Units of the respective Plan(s)/ Option(s), the specified number of Units will be considered the definitive request.
+In case a Redemption / Switch-out request received s for both, a specified rupee amount and a specified number of Units of the respective Plan(s)/Option(s), the specified number of Units will be considered the definitive request.

-In case of Units held in dematerialized mode, the Unit Holder can give a request for Redemption only in number of Units which can be fractional units also.
+In case of Units held in dematerialized mode, the Unit Holder can give a request for Redemption pnly in number of Units which can be fractional units also.
 Depository participants of registered Depositories can process only redemption request of units held in demat mode.

-The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out.
+The AMC/ Trustee reserves the right to change/ modify the terms of minimum redemption amount/switch-out but not more than the minimum subscription amount.